apacheignite/documentation/web-console/demo-mode.md

   ]
 }
 [/block]
-Once the IgniteWeb Agent is started, you can go back to your web browser where you can:
+Once the Ignite Web Agent is started, you can go back to your web browser where you can:

 [block:api-header]
 {